François Gérard: Life and career

 Rich and famous, Gérard was stung by remorse for earlier ambitions abandoned; at intervals, he had indeed striven with Girodet and other rivals to prove his strength at history painting, still a more prestigious genre than portraiture.
 His Bataille d'Austerlitz (1810) showed a breadth of invention and style which was even more conspicuous in L'Entrée d'Henri IV à Paris (at Versailles), the work with which in 1817 he paid homage to the returned Louis XVIII.
 After this date, Gérard declined, watching with impotent grief the progress of the Romantic school.

 Loaded with honors – baron of the Empire in 1809, member of the Institut on 7 March 1812, officer of the Légion d'honneur, first painter to the king – he worked on, sad and discouraged.
 He painted several works to celebrate the Coronation of Charles X in 1825.
+In 1830 he was commissioned by Charles to produce a large history painting of his son Duke of Angoulême bidding farewell to the French Army expedition departing Toulon for the Conquest of Algeria.
+This was never executed as it was rapidly overtaken by the events of the July Revolution that brought down Charles and the Bourbon Dynasty.

 The revolution of 1830 added to his disquiet, and on 11 January 1837, after three days of fever, he died.

-Gérard is best remembered for his portraits.
+gérard is best remembered for his portraits.
 The color of his paintings has suffered, but his drawings show in uninjured delicacy the purity of his line, and those of women are specially remarkable for a virginal simplicity and frankness of expression.
 His students included Heinrich Christoph Kolbe.